-The WantAsynchronous parameter value is set to non-zero to request the operation of this ROP to be performed asynchronously.
-For the operation to be performed synchronously, the WantAsynchronous parameter value is set to 0 (zero).
-If the WantAsynchronous parameter value is non-zero, the RopProgress response can be returned instead of the RopEmptyFolder response.
-For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.
+The WantAsynchronous parameter value is set to non-zero (TRUE) to request the operation of this ROP to be performed asynchronously.
+For the operation to be performed synchronously, the WantAsynchronous parameter value is set to 0x00 (FALSE).
+If the WantAsynchronous parameter value is non-zero (TRUE), the RopProgress response can be returned instead of the RopEmptyFolder response.
+For more details about RopProgress, including usages, restrictions, and notes, see MS-OXCPRPT section 2.2.22.

-2.2.10.1.3 WantDeleteAssociate
+2.2.9.1.3 Want Delete Associated

-To delete all messages, including the folder associated information (FAI) messages, the WantDeleteAssociate parameter value MUST be non-zero; otherwise, the WantDeleteAssociate parameter value is set to 0 (zero).
+To delete all messages, including the folder associated information (FAI) messages, the WantDeleteAssociated parameter value MUST be non-zero (TRUE); otherwise, the WantDeleteAssociated parameter value is set to 0x00 (FALSE).